PaulWen/ssi-verifier/README.md

 ## Next Steps

-- replace the QR Code with the result
 - make everything look nice and be responsive using a UI Library

 - introduce a proof template overview page where the client can choose the proof